 LaTeX users.
 For reviewing purposes you should upload a single .pdf that you have generated from your source files.
 You must use the File Designation "Main Document" from the dropdown box.

 Non-LaTeX users.
 Editable source files must be uploaded at this stage.
-Tables must be on separate pages after the reference list, and not be incorporated into the main text.
+Tables must be on separate pages after the list, and not be incorporated into the main text.
 Figures should be uploaded as separate figure files.

 LaTeX users.
 When submitting your revision you must still upload a single .pdf that you have generated from your revised source files.
 You must use the File Designation "Main Document" from the dropdown box.
 In addition you must upload your TeX source files.
 For all your source files you must use the File Designation "Supplemental Material not for review".
 Previous versions of uploaded documents must be deleted.
 If your manuscript is accepted for publication we will use the files you upload to typeset your article within a totally digital workflow.